 Mental health plays a critical role in addiction recovery.
 Addressing mental health issues during addiction recovery is essential for maintaining sobriety and improving the overall quality of life.
 If you or someone you love is struggling with addiction, it is essential to seek professional help that addresses both addiction and mental health issues.
 Remember, recovery is possible, and with the right support and treatment, individuals can overcome addiction and achieve long-term mental and emotional wellness.
 Prioritizing mental health during addiction recovery is a crucial step towards a healthier and happier life.

 Dallas Sober Living Solutions is a hub for resources that you need to overcome the challenges and get the support you deserve to achieve long time sobriety.
-We are just a click or a phone call away when you need us.
+Our recovery house in Dallas, TX, is just a click or a phone call away when you need us.